IBM-Security/isam-ansible-collection/docs/vmware/README.md

 # VMWARE

-This subdirectory houses example playbooks for tasks at the vmware hypervisor layer.
+These are example playbooks for tasks at the vmware hypervisor layer.

-The playbooks that were here, have been removed.

 ## isam_install.yml